szeyick/University/COS80007 - Advanced Java/Lectures Notes/Week 1 - Introduction to Swing/IntroductionToSwing.md

 JComponent is the top level class that knows about peers.
 Component is the AWT component that talks to the operating system.

+The layout manager will ask the Container class for its children and checks their preferred sizes to lay out the components correct within the dimensions of the container.

+LayboutManager2 allows for overloaded add methods to add components to particular places in a layout, this second argument is usually the contraint.

+In BorderLayout, whatever is assigned to the Center will be added last, which means that it takes whatever space is left after setting components to N,E,W,S directions.
+The components in each will take the preferred heights.

+getActionCommand() returns the actionCommand of the button, which by default is its button text.

+Anonymous inner classes - creating a class without actually writing out the definition "public class ....", you simply just write new MouseMotionalAdapter() which then provides the interface methods that you override.
+It allows you to create anonymous inner classes of both concrete and interface classes.

+JLabel is transparent by default.